wazuh/wazuh-documentation/source/user-manual/kibana-app/features/query-configuration.rst

   :align: center
   :width: 100%

-Now for example if you want to know the current cluster configuration of the **Manager**, click on the *Management* tab and then click on  *Cluster*:
+Now for example, if you want to know the current cluster configuration from the **Manager**, click on the *Management > Configuration* tab and then click on the *Cluster* section:

 .. image:: ../../../images/kibana-app/features/query-configuration/cluster.png
   :align: center
   :width: 100%

-As you can see the cluster configuration has been fetched, and it also shows the cluster status is this case *Enabled*
+As you can see the cluster configuration has been fetched, and it also shows the cluster status in this case is *Enabled*.